 Here are the chord qualities you need to be familiar with:

 So you basically need to learn all of the chords with all of the qualities all over the neck.

 This might seem hard, but it's actually not if you use the CAGED system.
 By using CAGED, you can play several voicings of any chord all over the fretboard.

 Spice up your chords

-Strumming at the same old chords will get boring for you, and the others at the jam session.
+Strumming at the same old chords will get boring for you, and the others during the jam session.

 To spice up your chords, you can:

 - Use different voicings - Even the most repetitive strumming pattern can be spiced up by using different voicings of the same chord.
 Use the CAGED system to find alternate voicings of whichever chord you are playing.

 - Slide into chords - Sliding into the next chord from 1 fret lower can do marvels.